Wizcorp/phonegap-facebook-plugin/README.md

 # Getting Started

+Scripts are not functional.
+Please use manual steps listed below and ignore this section.

 We've provided a few `install` scripts to get you rolling pretty quick.
 PLEASE NOTE: only Android works for the `install` scripts at this time.